Quick No Knead Whole Wheat Bread

 What I Love About This No Knead Whole Wheat Bread

-- It’s a delicious 100% whole grain bread
+• It’s a delicious 100% whole-grain bread

-- Fun to make with very little work
+• Fun to make with very little work

-- I get to use my favorite tool, the Danish Dough Hook
+• I get to use my favorite tool, the Danish Dough Hook

 My Favorite Bread Tool

-Other than my stand mixer, which you don’t need for no-knead bread, my second favorite tool is the Danish Dough Hook.
+Besides my stand mixer, which you don’t need for no-knead bread, my second favorite tool is the Danish Dough Hook.
 A recent find, I’ve fallen in love with this inexpensive odd tool.

-It quickly and thoroughly mixes dough, bread or otherwise.
-Almost like magic, with a few turns, it incorporates the ingredients into a shaggy dough.
-With almost no effort.
+It quickly and thoroughly mixes dough, bread, or otherwise.
+Almost like magic, with a few turns, it incorporates the ingredients into a shaggy dough, with almost no effort.

 You can find them in most home goods stores.
 I purchased mine at Amazon.
 They come in varying sizes.